This recipe for Triple Layer Chocolate Ganache Cake is so heavenly you will want to make it for any occasion.

 - One way to check if a cake is done baking is to insert a cake tester or skewer into the cake.
 If it comes out clean, the cake is ready.

-- If you don’t have a cake tester or skewer, gently press on the cake with your finger.
+- If you don’t have a cake tester or skewer, gently press the cake with your finger.
 If it springs back, the cake is done.
-If it leaves an indent in the cake, it needs a few more minutes.
+It needs a few more minutes if it leaves an indent in the cake.

 Bake and allow to cool completely on a cooling rack.